mmbman/Katagiri/1987-06-07-Genjokoan-Talk-3.md

 **Katagiri Roshi:** Okay, first, I recommended a book, *Beyond Boredom and Anxiety*.
 In this book, I think he mentions about the expert mountaineers and rock climbers, et cetera.
 They talk about the oneness with the rock face and the climber’s body and mind.
 He or she doesn’t feel any tiredness or consciousness; just the flow of experience, that’s it.

-*(Transcriber’s Note: The book* Beyond Boredom and Anxiety: Experiencing Flow in Work and Play, 25th Anniversary Edition *by Mihaly Csikszentmihalyi is available but expensive.
-The more recent update by the same author,* Flow: The Psychology of Optimal Experience*, is a popular mainstream book.
-It is well worth checking out.)*
+(*Transcriber’s Note:* The book *Beyond Boredom and Anxiety: Experiencing Flow in Work and Play*, 25th Anniversary Edition, by Mihaly Csikszentmihalyi, is available but expensive.
+The more recent update by the same author, *Flow: The Psychology of Optimal Experience*, is a popular mainstream book.
+It is well worth checking out.)

 What do I mean, just the flow of experience?
 “Just the flow of activity when you climb the mountain” – what is that?
 Just the flow of activities called “climbing the mountain” – at that time, where are they, what are they?
 Right in the middle of the perpetual flow of activities, there is rock, mountain, trees, your consciousness, feelings, past, present, future; all things come together.
 And then, this is temporarily called *perpetual flow of activities*, called *climbing the mountain*.
 Without all sentient beings, you cannot climb.
 That’s why “one side is manifested, and the other side is obscured.” *The other side* means the rest of the existence.
 The whole world comes into you.